 Depending on the cause of your dry eyes, changes to your lifestyle may also be recommended.
 For example, during dryer months of the year, you may want to consider using a humidifier in your home to increase moisture.
 Or, if you're wearing contact lenses that are causing irritation and dryness, we may recommend switching to a contact lens type made especially for people with dry or sensitive eyes.

 There are also surgical options available for dry eye relief, though we tend to fall back on these only as a last resort and after other treatment options have been exhausted.

-If you're suffering from dry eyes, we encourage you to make an appointment with our Plano optometrist today by calling 972-519-0006.
+If you're suffering from dry eyes, we encourage you to make an appointment with our Plano and Prosper optometrist today by calling 972-519-0006.
 Eye Gallery is open six days a week (including Saturdays) for your convenience!